We provide funding assistance to local minor athletes, sports groups and charities.

 KSA continues to sponsor the Awards of Excellence Program (part of the Athlete of the Year event) and, in 2011, took on the title sponsorship of the Athlete of the Year Program as well.

 Major recent projects have included a $100,000 donation for the Activa SportsPlex (WRBA and KMHA), $11,400 for sports equipment for the new Family and Children's Services facility and $7,000 for batting cages at Breithaupt Park in 2015.
-On the books for 2016/17 is a major improvement, $40,000, to the Pride Stables facilities.
+In 2017, KSA provided $40,000, to Pride Stables for renovations and upgrades to their indoor riding facilities.

 In September, 2012, KSA announced that it was expanding the eligibility reqirements for all its grant programs to include residents of the City of Waterloo and the Townships of Wellesley, Wilmot and Woolwich as well as those of the City of Kitchener.
-This lead to an increase in the number of annual scholarship awards (now $2,000 each) to six (in 2013) from the previous four.
+This lead to an increase in the number of annual scholarship awards to 6 (in 2013) from the previous 4.
+As of 2017, the number increased to 8 with the amount adjusted to $1,500 each.

 With money raised from the sale of 50/50 tickets at Kitchener Ranger home games, KW Titans home games (as of Dec, 17, 2016) bingo, and fundraisers such as Spin 12(now discontinued), KSA continues to sponsor local athletes and minor sports with numerous grants and is always receptive to receiving requests for assistance from them and local charities.